 14. The making of agreements for the execution of highways works Non-executive decision (a) Executive Director - Place; (b) Corporate Director - Legal and Democratic Services; and (c) any other Officer to such extent as may be provided for in the Officer Scheme of Delegations - Part 3(ii) of the Constitution 15.
 The appointment of any individual- (a) to any office other than an office in which he is employed by the authority; (b) to any body other than- (i) the authority; (ii) a joint committee of two or more authorities; or (c) to any committee or sub-committee of such a body, and the revocation of any such appointment.
 Non- executive decision (a) Full Council, and (b) any other Officer to such extent as may be provided for in the Officer Scheme of Delegations - Part 3(ii) of the Constitution 16.
 The making of agreements with other local authorities for the placing of staff at the disposal of those other authorities Non-executive Decision (a) Full Council; and (b) any Officer to such extent as may be provided for in the Officer Scheme of Delegations - Part 3(ii) of the Constitution.
 17. Any function of a local authority in their capacity as a harbour authority (to the extent that the function does not fall within paragraph 1 of Schedule 2 Local Authorities (Functions and Responsibilities) (England) Regulations 2000.
-Non-executive decision (a) Harbours Committee to the extent as provided for in its functions, (b) Full Council to such extent as it does not fall within the functions of the Harbours Committee; and (c) any Officer to such extent as may be provided for in the Officer Scheme of Delegations - Part 3(ii) of the Constitution.
+Executive decision (a) Portfolio Holder for Highways, Travel and Environment to the extent that the decision to be made is not a key decision (b) The Cabinet for key decisions (c) Any officer to such extent as may be provided for the Officer Scheme of Delegations - Part 3(ii) of the Constitution